null

 Harvesting and Enjoying Your Herbs

-If you're ready to level up your indoor herb growing, try this quick DIY.
-A window platform in your kitchen handles clutter and gives your plants a designated space where they can get plenty of sunshine.
-Plus, your herbs will be right on hand to add flavor to your favorite dishes!
+If you want to level up your indoor herb garden, try this quick DIY project.
+A window platform gives your plants a dedicated space with plenty of sunshine and keeps them right on hand for cooking.

 • Tools: stud finder, tape measure, pencil, drill, saw, and level